annieg73/RegressionModels/Regression Models Project.md

 $H_{0}: \beta = 0$  *(a particular variable is not a significant predictor)*
 $H_{A}: \beta \neq 0$  *(the variable is a significant predictor)*
 We set the $\alpha$ to 0.05.
 According to the model, we see that the variables that have an impact on the MPG are: Weight, 1/4 mile time and Transmission.
 Since all the coefficients have p-values that are < the $\alpha$, we reject the null hypothesis that each of those variables is not a significant predictor, that means that the variables are significant predictors.
+The models has an $R^2$ of 0.83 (it explaines 83% of the variability of MPG).
 If we interpret the coefficients, we can say that holding weigth and 1/4 mile time constant, a car with manual transmission generates 2.94 MPG more than one with automatic, therefore we can conclude that the Manual Transmission is better than the Automatic in terms of MPG.

 #### Model Diagnostic